rarenicks/30-days-of-code/README.md

 - Day 0/30 : Created this repo and new gpu kernel for anaconda jupyter
 - Day 1/30 : Created environment for tic-tae-toc learning agents
 - Day 2/30 : Trained the reinforcement learning agent
+- Day 3/30 : Tuned the hypermarkets for the reinforcement agent